Bethenny Frankel’s Hurricane Florence Efforts Inspired By Dennis Shields, She Says

 — Bethenny Frankel (@Bethenny) September 14, 2018

-Apparently, Frankel wants to use the money and power she has to create efforts individual to each disaster’s unique needs.
+Frankel wants to use the money and power she has to create efforts individual to each disaster’s unique needs.
 She claims that she and those who work with her in the organization are not being paid for their efforts, but instead all money raised goes straight to victims in need.

 But inspiration from Shields is not the only reason she created the organization, she claimed.
 Frankel said that her previous relief work happened at the last minute when she decided to jump into the Hurricane Maria disaster and lend a helping hand.
 During that experience, Frankel claims that she loved getting to know other volunteers, stating that their desire to help those in need was “contagious.”

 Indeed, it seems as though Frankel’s relief efforts last year were very successful, especially due to her use of Twitter to gain sponsors and support, Inc. says.
 Reportedly, she was one of the first to respond to the crisis, sending four airplanes with 20,000 pounds of supplies to Puerto Rico on October 1, 2017.
-And then, she apparently went on to send a total of 40 planes and $5 million in relief funds, her Twitter stated.
+Then, she apparently went on to send a total of 40 planes and $5 million in relief funds, her Twitter stated.

 This is MY POINT!
 I'm working on my 40th plane, I've lost 4 lbs, 0 sleep, working on a multi mil lb L0AD #BSTRONG https://t.co/UxvNBxza9E